jackie-ng/jackie-ng/README.md

 - ❓ Ask me about anything!
 I'd love to hear from you.

-- ⚡️ Fun fact: I love coffee and dogs so much
+- ⚡️ Fun fact: I'm currently into 3D models

 - 📫 How to reach me: trangn2130@gmail.com